-FASC 1998 INTERNSHIP IN FARRIER SCIENCE I(3)
+FASC 1998 - INTERNSHIP IN FARRIER SCIENCE I(3)

 This course is designed to provide on-the-job work experience.
 Students gain this experience by working under the direct supervision of a practicing Farrier.
 Exposure to technical skills, business management, and customer relations are realized in this course.
-The applied internship can be done Fall or Spring semester or during the Summer session.